meefik/tzupdater/README.md

 Licensed under the [GPL version 3](http://www.gnu.org/licenses/) or later.

 This app downloads and updates a time zones to latest version on your device.
+This update should fix all known problems with time zones, such as incorrect time in Android and some applications.
 Updated the following files:

 * /data/misc/zoneinfo/tzdata or /system/usr/share/zoneinfo/*
 * /system/usr/icu/*.dat